Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

     4. You don't need to set `wait=True` in practice.
 Once you call `ct.dispatch`, the workflow will begin running.
 The `ct.get_result` function is used to fetch the workflow status and results from the server.

-    With Covalent as the workflow engine, quacc will automatically construct a directed acyclic graph of the inputs and outputs for each calculation to determine which jobs are dependent on one another and the order the jobs should be run.
-In this example, Covalent will know not to run `static_job` until `relax_job` has completed successfully.

 === "Parsl"